cdnnnn/cdn/file.md

   );
 }

-// Shared by both attributes below — reads a saved size back from either the
+// Reads a saved size back from either the plain `width`/`height` HTML
-// modern plain `width`/`height` HTML attribute this extension now writes,
+// attribute this extension writes, or (for backward compatibility with
-// or (for backward compatibility with anything saved by an earlier version
+// anything saved by an earlier version of this extension) the older
-// of this extension) the older `style="width: …px"` form. const parseSizeAttr = (el: HTMLElement, attr: 'width' | 'height') => {
+// `style="width: …px"` form.
+const parseSizeAttr = (el: HTMLElement, attr: 'width' | 'height') => {
   const direct = el.getAttribute(attr);
   if (direct) {